freedomofpress/securedrop.org/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Config changes
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires an admin update after deploy
+- [ ] Includes a database migration removing  or renaming a field

 ## Testing